InteractiveAdvertisingBureau/CCPA-reference-code/README.md

 To build you need NPM.
 Run npm install to install npm.

-Run npm build:dev to build dev
+Run npm run build:dev to build dev
 Run npm start to build dev and start the web browser, loading the index.html.

 Currently only tested within dev and on Chrome.